 Information has been made available for all colleagues outlining our duties, potential warning signs and what to do if they have any concerns.
 This is accessible on the intranet for all colleagues and supplemented by an internal communications campaign which was implemented to raise awareness of modern slavery, what it is and how it might impact on the day to day work of Council employees.
-As part of this, training courses, including eLearning as well as face to face workshops, were promoted to all colleagues who wished to attend.
+As part of this eLearning, was also promoted to all colleagues who wished to attend.